Baked Sweet Potato Fries

 Frequently asked questions

-Are sweet potato fries better for you than potato fries?
+Are sweet potato fries better for you than traditional french fries?

 Sweet potato fries are more nutrient dense than French fries, but contain similar amounts of calories and carbs.
 They are rich in fiber, minerals and vitamins, especially Vitamin A and they’re a nice change up from regular french fries.